 This is why peaches are better than high-sugar snacks:

-- Have lots of phytochemicals that fight tumor growth: phytochemicals give the peach its color and protect us against disease
+- Have phytochemicals that fight tumor growth: phytochemicals give the peach its color and protect us against disease

-- High in antioxidants: stop damage to the cell and keeps us healthy
+- High in antioxidants: stop damage to the cells and keeps us healthy

 - Fights inflammation in our bodies which plays a role in disease.